temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 <!--SNIPSTART money-transfer-project-template-go-activity-refund-->
 <!--SNIPEND-->

 This Activity function is almost identical to the `Deposit` function, except that it uses the source account as the deposit destination.
-While you could reuse the existing `Deposit` Activity to refund the money, using a separate activity lets you add additional logic around the refund process, like logging.
+While you could reuse the existing `Deposit` Activity to refund the money, using a separate Activity lets you add additional logic around the refund process, like logging.
 It also means that if someone introduces a bug in the `Deposit` Activity, the `Refund` won't be affected.
 You'll see this scenario shortly.

 :::tip Why you use Activities